 Why You Should Make Pinterest Pins

-- Build your brand and set your Pinterest account apart from your competitors and communicate who you are
+- Build your brand and set your Pinterest account apart from your competitors and communicate who you are – but don’t be afraid to experiment with different styles.

 - Create resources for your community – You can create a bulletin board of useful information – all with your Pinterest profile!